KeyPair-Consulting/Theseus/README.md

 #### `u32-delta`
 Usage:
 	`u32-delta <filename>`
-* Extract deltas and then translate the result to a positive value.
+* Extracts deltas and then translates the result to positive values.
 * Input values of type uint32_t are provided in `<filename>`.
 * Output values of type uint32_t are sent to stdout.
 * Example DCU18 - A binary file is given as input and stdout is sent to a binary file with command `./u32-delta ./dcu18-input-u32.bin > ./dcu18-output-u32.bin`: